didoo/figma-api/readme.md

 ```ts
 Api.getMe()
 ```
-[You can use the Users Endpoint](https://www.figma.com/developers/docs#users-endpoints) to access information regarding the currently authenticated User.
+[You can use the Users Endpoint](https://www.figma.com/developers/api#users-endpoints) to access information regarding the currently authenticated User.
 When using OAuth 2, the User in question must be authenticated through the Figma API to access their information.

 Returns:
 ```ts
 User
 ```
 </details>

+### Version history

 <details>
 <summary>